 The doctor may suggest counseling, either one-on-one or in a group.
 Cognitive behavioral therapy is one strategy that can help a person see events and experiences differently.

 Anxiety is the most common mental health disorder in the U.S. It causes both physical and psychological symptoms, which can be very distressing.

 Long-term anxiety increases the risk of physical illnesses and other mental health conditions, such as depression.

 However, anxiety can respond very well to treatment.
-Most people who receive treatment recover well and can enjoy a good quality of life.
+Most people who receive treatment recover well and enjoy a good quality of life.